GamesCreed

 You do so by walking up to an enemy and attacking them when the prompt appears above Rodno’s head.
 This feature isn’t perfect, as even if there’s a bit of distance between you and the enemy, as long as you click when the prompt appears, you will get the advantage, so we’re already off to a rough start.

-Another thing to note is despite you picking your character’s appearance, you hardly ever see them in-game, aside from the occasional cutscene.
+Another thing to note is that despite you picking your character’s appearance, you hardly ever see them in-game, aside from the occasional cutscene.
 When you venture into the overworld, you don’t play as your principal; you instead play as one of the students, which makes the point of choosing the principal’s appearance somewhat redundant.
 But back to the game.

 After this brief introduction to the overworld movement, we are then thrown into the school management side.
-In Valthirian Arc: Hero School Story 2, you have two currencies Gold and Arc Stones; you gain gold from completing quests and slaying monsters.
-On the other hand, you get Arc Stones from students’ seasonal tuition fees and by also completing your tasks.
+In Valthirian Arc: Hero School Story 2, you have two currencies, Gold and Arc Stones; you gain gold from completing quests and slaying monsters.
+On the other hand, you get Arc Stones from students’ seasonal tuition fees and by completing your tasks.
 Fulfilling your principal duties is vital if you want to not only stay well-funded but also if you want to keep students happy.

 Valthirian Arc: Hero School Story 2, PC, Review, Screenshots, GamesCreed